Asparagus benefits for skin health are many when you look at all the beneficial compounds in this nutritious vegetable.

 - This purple-colored asparagus is the same species of asparagus as the green asparagus but is a slightly different variant of this species.
 It has a more mild and sweet flavor than its green counterpart.

 - White asparagus is just green asparagus that is deprived of light when it is growing.
-It is so hard to find because white asparagus harvest is very labor-intensive.
+It is so hard to find because the white asparagus harvest is very labor-intensive.

 Why is Asparagus Good for the Skin?